mateuszkochelski/SwiftCodeDb/README.md

 ```sh
 docker exec -i go-backend sh
 ```
-Application would be running on http://localhost:8080
+The application is running on localhost:8080

 # Instruction without makefile